dmbarbour/glas/docs/GlasApps.md

 ### Concurrency and Parallelism

-Repeating a single transaction that makes a non-deterministic binary choice is equivalent to repeating two transactions that are identical before this choice then deterministically diverge.
+Repeating a single transaction that makes a non-deterministic binary choice is equivalent to repeating a set of two transactions that are identical before this choice then deterministically diverge.
 We can optimize non-deterministic choice using replication.
 Usefully, replicas can be stable under incremental computation.
-Introducing non-deterministic choice enables a single repeating transaction to represent a full dynamic set of repeating transactions.
+Introducing non-deterministic choice enables a single repeating transaction to represent a dynamic set of repeating transactions, i.e. a set of threads.

 Transactions in the set will interact via shared state.
 Useful interaction patterns such as channels and mailboxes can be modeled and typefully abstracted within shared state.
 Transactional updates and ability to wait on flexible conditions also mitigates many challenges of working directly with shared state.